LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

            super().__init__(app, pipeline_id)

            self.build(
+               #Source of the pipeline
                bspump.http.HTTPClientSource(app, self, config={
                    'url': 'https://api.coindesk.com/v1/bpi/currentprice.json'
                }).on(bspump.trigger.PeriodicTrigger(app, 5)),
+               #Sink of the pipeline
                bspump.common.PPrintSink(app, self),
            )

-Source is the source of data.
-In our example we will use a specific type of source.
+Source is a component that supply the pipeline with data.
+In our example we will use a specific type of Source.
 Because we need to Pump data from API.
 We need to send request to the API to receive our data.
-This means that our source has to be "triggered" when we get our response.
-For this reason we will be using so-called trigger source.
+This means that our Source has to regularly and send the request using API.
+For this reason we will be using so-called Trigger Source.
 More about :ref:`trigger` .

 HTTP Client Source can have many configurations, but in our example we just need to specify our URL address, using ``config={'url': '<OUR URL>'}``  as parameter in HTTP Client Source.

 Because we are using Trigger Source.
-We need to specify which trigger we will be using.
-There are more types of triggers, but in our example we will be using PeriodicTrigger, which triggers in time intervals specified in the parameter. ``bspump.trigger.PeriodicTrigger(app, <<Time parameter in seconds>>))``
+We need to specify which Trigger we will be using.
+There are more types of Triggers, but in our example we will be using PeriodicTrigger, which triggers in time intervals specified in the parameter. ``bspump.trigger.PeriodicTrigger(app, <<Time parameter in seconds>>))``

-Each pipeline has to have sink.
+Each pipeline has to have Sink.
 In our example we want to see the result of the data, so we will be using PPrintSink which simply prints the data to the Command Prompt.

 You can try to copy paste this chunk of code and try it yourself.
-Make use you have BSPump module installed, if not you can follow our guide :ref:`bsmodule` .
+Make use you have BSPump module installed for your Python, if not you can follow our guide :ref:`bsmodule` .

 ::

    #!/usr/bin/env python3
-   import logging

    import bspump
    import bspump.common
    import bspump.http